swt30/thesis/corrections/corrections.md

 - **p52--53**: Added paragraph beginning "As well as the discontinuities..." to discuss discontinuities shown in the heat capacity figure immediately above.
 - **p61--63**: Added text beginning "Is the assumption of an adiabatic temperature gradient appropriate?" and continuing through to the end of page 63, showing that convective energy transport dominates over conduction and radiation.
 - p65: Updated paragraph before "A boundary value solver in Julia" to provide citation for the new differential equation software I built my solver on.
-- p66: In the first paragraph of 3.2.3, added citation for the modified Runge--Kutta method used in the differential equation solver.
+- p66: In the first paragraph of section 3.2.3, added citation for the modified Runge--Kutta method used in the differential equation solver.
 - p68: Removed "4" from "RK4 integration" as I no longer use the RK4 method.
 - p69: Removed the section previously numbered 3.2.5 about how changing the fixed grid size affected the final radius and how I chose a logarithmically-spaced grid to resolve the outer layers appropriately.
 This is now handled automatically by the solver.
-- p70,71,73,75,76: Regenerated figures based on updated planetary modelling code.
+- p70--76: Regenerated figures based on updated planetary modelling code.
 The figures in this chapter did not change much and the conclusions were unaltered.
 - p76: Updated numbers in paragraph beginning "The effects of surface temperature..." to match recalculated figures.
 - p89: Deleted paragraph before section 4.1.6 that discussed the mass grid size (see p69 above).
 - **p89**: Updated first paragraph of section 4.1.6 to describe how my new modelling code switches from a radiative to a convective temperature profile when the gradients match, and defining the transition pressure as the pressure at this depth rather than a fixed pressure of 100$\,$bar like before.